 Getting a bridge put in place is actually quite a simple procedure.
 It can be completed within two visits.
 First, the abutment teeth (those on either side of the gap) are prepared and impressions are molded.
 Then, on the next visit the new bridge is inspected and installed.
 Further checkups and maintenance may be required for specific patients.

 The materials composing your bridge are reliant on several factors, such as the location where the bridge will be installed, your overall dental condition and budget.
-Bridges can be formed from a combination of materials such as gold, porcelain, steel, zirconia, and alumina.
+Bridges can be formed from a combination of materials such as porcelain and zirconia.

 Want to discover if a dental bridge is the right solution for your teeth?
 Contact Silver Spring Smile Designs today!